cloudquery/cloudquery/plugins/source/azure/docs/index.md

 **Exporting environment variables**

 Next, you need to export the environment variables that cloudquery will use to `fetch` your cloud configuration.
 Copy them from the output of `az ad sp create-for-rbac` (or, take the opportunity to show off your jq-foo).
-The example shows how to export environment variables for linux - exporting for CMD and PowerShell is similar.
+The example shows how to export environment variables for Linux - exporting for CMD and PowerShell is similar.

-- `AZURE_TENANT_ID` is `tenant` in the json.
+- `AZURE_TENANT_ID` is `tenant` in the JSON.
-- `AZURE_CLIENT_ID` is `appId` in the json.
+- `AZURE_CLIENT_ID` is `appId` in the JSON.
-- `AZURE_CLIENT_SECRET` is `password` in the json.
+- `AZURE_CLIENT_SECRET` is `password` in the JSON.

 ```bash
 export AZURE_TENANT_ID=<YOUR AZURE_TENANT_ID>